 In a Presidential year, voters are assumed to consider the benefits from expressing their opinions over both sets of candidates.
 In particular, we assume that voters place a value β_P of expressing their opinion in the Presidential election.
-Then, voters participate if and only if the following condition holds:
+Then, voters participate if and only if the total benefits of voting exceed the costs of voting: